oroinc/documentation/commerce/user_guide/overview/system/menus_overview.rst

 Customer User Menu
 """"""""""""""""""

-A **customer_usermenu** is a front store user menu that defines what a customer will see within it.
+A **customer_usermenu** is a storefront user menu that defines what a customer will see within it.

 .. note:: It is only active when user menu template is set to *Show subitems in a popup* in system, organization, or website configuration.